adityabaronia/ReflectiveDLLInjection/ReflectiveInjection.md

 An extra function will be exported in the DLL and that will be **position independent** function.

+## Overview
+Here we will have 2 processes:
+- Target process
+- Injector process
+and a DLL.
+Inside a DLL there will be a exported function.
+Name of the exported function will be **ReflectiveLoader**.
+In brief; injector process will write the dll in the address space of target process and then it will call the exported function(ReflectiveLoader) of the DLL.
+Then the exported function will load itself in the target address space.

+Steps:
+1.

 ## code
     // https://www.youtube.com/watch?v=EZUoCCFVZXQ